 A: Yes.
-Medicare Part B covers a portion of the cost for medically-necessary wheelchairs, walkers and in-home medical equipment.
+Medicare Part B covers a portion of the cost for medically-necessary wheelchairs, walkers and other in-home medical equipment.
+(Medicare will not cover power wheelchairs that are only needed for use outside the home.)
 Talk with your doctor about your needs.
-He or she can write a prescription that can be filled at a designated medical supply company.
-In most cases, patients will pay about 20 percent of the cost – and some plans allow those charges to be paid out over a two-year period.
+He or she can write an order for the medically necessary equipment, which can be filled at a designated medical supply company.

-Depending on where you live, you may be in an area that is using Medicare’s Competitive Bidding Program for durable medical equipment.
-If you are, you’ll need to make sure you’re using a Medicare contract supplier, and your charges still won’t exceed 20 percent of the cost.
-Because the Competitive Bidding Program has resulted in lower costs on durable medical equipment, the portion that the patient pays is also lower.
+You may live in an area that was using Medicare’s Competitive Bidding Program for durable medical equipment prior to 2019, or for some services in 2021.
+Beneficiaries in those areas needed to make sure they were using a Medicare contract supplier, but because the Competitive Bidding Program resulted in lower costs on durable medical equipment, the portion that the patient paid was also lower.

-Used wheelchairs, walkers and basic medical supplies can also be found at an even greater savings as church bazaars, estate sales, garage sales and online.
+Used wheelchairs, walkers and basic medical supplies can also be found at even greater savings as church bazaars, estate sales, garage sales, and online.